andyatkinson/blog/_posts/2015-03-13-cleaning-up-old-git-branches.md

 ##### Breaking it down

-1. Using a git alias we can list branches by the date they were committed to, with the oldest at the top.
+1. We can list branches by the date they were committed to, with the oldest at the top.
+This is added as a git alias.
-1. The output is limited with `head` and `-n`, for example 5 items is `head -n5`.
+1. Branch names output is limited with `head` and `-n`, for example for 5 items: `head -n5`
-1. `xargs` provides each branch as `$@` which is substituted in each of the next commands.
+1. `xargs` provides each branch name as `$@` substituted in to each of the following git commands.
-1. We execute the normal command to delete the branch locally and from a remote named `origin`.
+1. git commands to delete the branch locally and from a remote named `origin` are executed for each branch name.

 ##### Listing old git branches